EECS16A, Designing Information Devices and Systems I

 If your question is personal or not of interest to other students, we encourage you to email us (see the top of this page for all the course emails) rather than making private Ed posts.
 If you wish to talk with one of us individually, you are welcome to come to our office hours.
 Please reserve email for the questions you can’t get answered in office hours, in discussion sections, or through Ed.

-Collaboration
+Collaboration on Homework

-We expect that most students can distinguish between helping other students and cheating.
+We encourage you to work on homework problems in study groups; however, you must always write up the solutions on your own.
+Similarly, you may use books or online resources to help solve homework problems, but you must always credit all such sources in your write up, and you must never copy material verbatim.
+Using previous EECS 16A homework, exam, and lab solutions is strictly prohibited, and will be considered academic misconduct.
+We expect that most students can distinguish between helping other students and academic misconduct.
 Explaining the meaning of a question, discussing a way of approaching a solution, or collaboratively exploring how to solve a problem within your group is an interaction that we strongly encourage.
 But you should write your homework solution strictly by yourself, and you are not allowed to give your homework to other students to copy.
 You should never possess a copy (written or digital) of another student’s work.
 You should acknowledge everyone whom you have worked with, or who has given you any significant ideas about the homework.
 This is good scholarly conduct.

 Don't Be Afraid to Ask for Help